-At June 30, 2023, The Illinois Funds had a Fitch AAAmmf rating.
-The pool is audited annually by an outside independent auditor and copies of the report are distributed to participants.
+At June 30, 2024, The Illinois Fund was rated AAAmmf by Fitch Ratings, Inc. The pool is audited annually by an outside independent auditor and copies of the report are distributed to participants.
 Although not subject to direct regulatory oversight, the fund is administered by the Illinois State Treasurer in accordance with the provision of the Illinois Public Funds Investment Act, 30 ILCS 235.
 All investments are fully collateralized.